 - Mental Health Project: "Touching Minds, Raising Dignity"

-Handicap International's emergency response project is aimed at ensuring access to basic and specific services for the most vulnerable groups, including persons with disabilities.
+HI's emergency response project is aimed at ensuring access to basic and specific services for the most vulnerable groups, including persons with disabilities.
 The organization's actions include emergency rehabilitation; distribution of assistive devices, wound management kits, non-food items, protection kits and psychosocial support.
-In order to respond to the needs throughout the country, Handicap International has formed mobile teams that work with partner organizations to improve the inclusiveness and accessibility of their responses.
+In order to respond to the needs throughout the country, HI has formed mobile teams that work with partner organizations to improve the inclusiveness and accessibility of their responses.
 These teams have intervened in Yambio, Lankien, Malakal, Bor, Bientu and Yida.
 So far, 7,000 vulnerable Southern Sudanese and 40 Humanitarian actors have benefited from this project.

-Handicap International is improving access to basic rehabilitation services and offering training to health and social workers, nurses, rehabilitation professionals, and caregivers.
-Handicap international has also established a rehabilitation room at Bor Hospital and distributed mobility devices.
+HI is improving access to basic rehabilitation services and offering training to health and social workers, nurses, rehabilitation professionals, and caregivers.
+HI has also established a rehabilitation room at Bor Hospital and distributed mobility devices.
 These rehabilitation services are being delivered at the hospital, as well as in remote communities where basic rehabilitation services and wound care services are being provided.
 Beneficiaries of this project also benefit from individualized case-management where the organization supplies each person with the means to support themselves financially and participate in society.

 This project benefits 1,000 victims or people with disabilities, ten health workers, as well as staff at Yei hospital, and two primary health centers.